MSc/Postgraduate Diploma/Postgraduate Certificate

 - Key fact:

-- Accredited by the British Psychological Society, highly flexible, and geared to excellent peer learning with practical experience and placement opportunities, this Master's provides a strong theoretical background to sports psychology in practice.
+- Accredited by the British Psychological Society, this highly flexible Master's provides a strong theoretical background to sports psychology in practice.
+You'll experience excellent peer learning alongside applied experiences, where you'll observe sport psychology in action.

 Watch: The learning and teaching experience